 2018-2019 Teacher Candidate Survey Results

 For Advanced Programs, Graduate/Completer surveys are distributed each fall to graduates of the Instructional Leadership programs of the Educational Leadership and Policy Studies Department at the University of Tennessee.
 The purpose of the survey is outlined in the email sent to graduates with the directions to complete the survey along with a link to the survey.
 Reminders are emailed two weeks later to the distribution list to gain an optimal response.
 Respondents are given guidelines for judging the graduates’ performance and asked to indicate the degree to which they feel that the program prepared them in identified areas based on four options with graduating responses.
 Data are analyzed and evaluated by members of the faculty to determine how the program can be improved upon based on the results.
-In 2019, 100% of the responders reported that they felt prepared or well-prepared for all many of the described aspects and responsibilities of an instructional leader.
+In 2019 and 2020, 100% of the responders reported that they felt prepared or well-prepared for many of the described aspects and responsibilities of an instructional leader.
 All respondents either strongly agreed or agreed that their overall experience in the program was a positive experience and would recommend the program to other teachers considering school administration.
-The annual report will include a summary/conclusions based on the responses and will be distributed to all employers, graduates, current interns, and stakeholders.

 |Fall 2015 – Fall 2017|